AlexFangSW/Typephoon_api/README.md

 - In game
     - websocket for in game
         - needs access_token (cookie) and game_id (query)
+        - also creates a background task like lobby
     - no reconnect, unless server says so, same as lobby reconnect.
     - In game countdown api
-        - start time + N seconds
+        - start time
-        - game type in query
     - In game
         - send each key stoke to server, server than broadcasts it to all users.
 Frontend renders player location on reciving event.